-This article is describing the technique I'm using to achieve high quality extreme macro photos, for magnifications beyond 3x, up to 10x (possible up to 20x).This means that the subject frame is between 3 and 20 times smaller than the physical sensor dimensions (i.e. 22.2mm for APS-C).This also means that creatures even below a few millimeters in real life, can almost fill the whole screen, revealing amazing, incredible details, unknown to the naked eye!Here are... continue reading
+This article is describing the technique I'm using to achieve high quality extreme macro photos, for magnifications beyond 3x, up to 10x (possible up to 20x).This means that the subject frame is between 3 and 20 times smaller than the physical sensor dimensions (i.e. 22.2mm for APS-C).This also means that creatures even below a few millimeters in real life, can almost fill the whole screen, revealing amazing, incredible details, unknown to the naked eye!Here are a few examples:... continue reading

 Search results for "extreme"

 The most extreme airport in the world - Lukla Airport in Himalayas, Nepal.Climbers who intend to climb Mount Everest or visit Everest Regionawaits extremely demanding ascent to the summit, but also landing at Lukla Airport.
 Lukla Airport is among the most extreme and most dangerous airport in the world.The airport was named in 2008 in memory of Hillary and Tenzing.
 Several airlines operate daily flights from Kathmandu to Lukla and back.The runway is located on a high... continue reading